koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `jsonrpc` to enable JSON-RPC API handling.
  - `transaction_store` to enable transaction history tracking.
  - `contract_meta_store` to enable service of contract ABIs.
+ - `account_history` to enable account history tracking.
+ - `api` to enable API related microservices (`jsonrpc`, `transaction_store`, `contract_meta_store`, and `account_history`).
+ - `all` to enable all microservices.

 These profiles can be set with the `--profile` options (i.e. `docker-compose --profile jsonrpc up `) or by setting the `COMPOSE_PROFILES` environment variable during invocation or in `.env`.

 For more information on docker compose profiles, please read the official [documentation](https://docs.docker.com/compose/profiles/).

+Inside the `config` directory are four config files, `config.yml`, `genesis_data.json`, `koinos_descriptors.pb`, and `rabbitmq.conf`.

+`config.yml` directly configures the Koinos microservices.
+Options in the global namespace apply to all microservices.
+Options under a specific microservice apply just to that microservice.
+Many options, such as `log`, are the same across all microservices to allow configuration in the global namespace as well as microservice specific overrides.

+`genesis_data.json` is the initial genesis state of the blockchain (block 0).
+This sets important system variables such as the genesis public key to boot the blockchain.
+The hash of all the genesis data is called the Chain ID.
+The Chain ID is used to quickly differentiate between different blockchains.
+This file should never be changed.

+`koinos_descriptors.pb` is an encoded representation of all Koinos Protocol Buffers definitions.
+It is used by the JSON RPC microservice to service API calls.
+This file should be updated with new versions but not manually editted.

+`rabbitmq.conf` is the configuration file for the AMQP microservice.
+It can be modified, but is recommended only advanced users modify this file.
+For more information on configuring Rabbit MQ, please read the official [documentation](https://www.rabbitmq.com/configure.html#config-items).

 # Microservice options

 These options can be set in the `config.yml`.
-If an option is shared by multiple microservices (such as `amqp`), you can set it for all of them by specifying it under `global`.
+If an option is shared by multiple microservices (such as `log`), you can set it for all of them by specifying it under `global`.
 Any option set for an individual microservice will override the global setting.
 Using this behavior you could enable debug level logging for one microservice while keeping info logs for the rest.

 ## Chain